tc39/notes/es9/2018-05/may-22.md

 RW: I agree with DD.
 We should still go through something similar to Staging process.
 Already done Stage 1 effectively, and this is Stage 2, so Stage 3 next?

 DE: We didn't want to go through the full stage process.
 It can be in the middle, where we do a PR _and_ get implementers to do it at the same time.
-Maybe we can treat this as a “Needs Consensus” PR and then get the Test262 changes merged, then land the PR once we get implementers.
+Maybe we can treat this as a "Needs Consensus" PR and then get the Test262 changes merged, then land the PR once we get implementers.

 KG: We discussed a requirement for Normative PRs for this process.